15 Most Expensive Yachts In The World | 2025 Edition

 At $4.8 billion, History Supreme is the most expensive superyacht ever made.
 Like any other superyacht, History Supreme has private cabins, a swimming pool, and other luxury amenities.
 At 30 meters, it is also significantly smaller than other superyachts on this list.
 However, it is way more expensive.

-The reason behind History Supreme’s sky-high value is the amount of gold and other precious metals that are used on its body.
-The yacht has over 100,000 kilograms of gold and platinum from top to bottom.
+Its extremely high value comes from the massive amount of gold and other precious metals used in its design.
+The yacht contains over 100,000 kilograms of gold and platinum, covering it from top to bottom.
+Even the base of the yacht is coated with a thin layer of gold.

 While the deck, a large dining area, and railings are coated with gold, the main cabin is covered with platinum.
-It is also reported that a real dinosaur bone from T-rex is placed on a cabin wall.
+It is also reported that a real dinosaur bone from T Rex is placed on a cabin wall.

-History Supreme is designed by Stuart Hughes, a British luxury goods designer widely known for his extravagant use of gold and diamond on electronic gadgets, luxury cars, and other luxury items.
+History Supreme is designed by Stuart Hughes, a British luxury goods designer widely known for his extravagant use of gold and diamonds on electronic gadgets, luxury cars, and other luxury items.
+According to reports, the superyacht is owned by Malaysian businessman and billionaire Robert Kuok.

 Other Expensive Yachts Valued Below $300 Million